English

 • Oleic acid contributes to the maintenance of normal blood cholesterol levels.

 Do you have more questions or are you looking for personal advice?
-Contact our health coaches via the online chat, or visit a Vitaminstore shop near you
+Contact our health coaches via online chat, or visit a Vitaminstore near you.

 Sources